Homelessness in the United States: Transitional homelessness

 Transitional homelessness is a type of homelessness that's a result of a major life change or catastrophic event.
 Those life events could include losing a job, a medical condition, divorce, domestic abuse, and more.
-It is likely that people who are experiencing episodic homelessness to be young and end up staying in shelters for a brief period.
+It is likely that people experiencing episodic homelessness are young, and end up staying in shelters for a brief period.

 Hidden homelessness

-Hidden homelessness is the one that goes unreported and undocumented.
+Hidden homelessness goes unreported and undocumented.
 Individuals who are classified as such are temporarily living with others with no guarantees for the long term.

 The community of homeless people in the United States is aided by governmental and non-governmental organizations.
 According to the United States Department of Housing and Urban Development, in 2017, the number of people experiencing homelessness in unsheltered locations increased for a second straight year by 9% between 2016 and 2017.
 This issue is partly caused by a lack of affordable housing and is exacerbated by the criminalization of behaviors associated with homelessness.
 This problem is also costly for the country in supporting these individuals.
 Multiple studies have demonstrated success in reducing the homeless population as well as its harmful financial and societal effects by providing these individuals with a combination of housing without preconditions and supportive care.
 These studies include the 2014 Housing first implementation of the Department of Veterans Affairs National Center on Homelessness Among Veterans and a study performed through Brown University.

-Effects of homelessness

-Effects

-The downtown partnership in Nashville, Tennessee, conducted a census on businesses.
-Sixty percent of respondents identified that public inebriates, transients and vagrants affect their employees, clients and customers.
-Businesses were solicited to identify issues that need to be addressed; transients and panhandlers ranked amongst the top five issues.

-Audio deterrents

-Two 7-Eleven locations — one in Sacramento, California, and one in Portland, Oregon — briefly employed a high-pitched noise maker to repel panhandlers and vagrants.
-In Portland, a local news source (750 KXL) described the sidewalk in front of the Downtown Portland 7-Eleven as being transformed from "barely walkable" to clean and orderly for the first time in years, after the repelling device was installed by the building's owner, Standard Insurance Company.
-The manager of the 7-Eleven told reporters he would see as many as a dozen transients simultaneously loitering in front of his store, and that this loitering adversely affected his business.
-The building's owner issued a statement that the goal was to protect the "safety of their employees, tenants, and guests in a location that has been consistently plagued by public drug use and menacing behavior."

-A manager for a 7-Eleven in Modesto, California, also attested to the effectiveness of sound for deterring undesirable activity, commenting that "Once the music started, the riffraff left."